|Nutritional Guidelines (per serving)|

 At it's most basic, the condiment we call mustard, also called "prepared mustard," is just the seeds of the mustard plant plus water.
 Adding vinegar or another acid preserves the spiciness so that it holds up over time.

 This recipe uses beer instead of water, added a little salt for flavor, and included a mix of powdered and whole mustard seeds for texture.
-A bit of honey balances the flavors.
+A drop or two of honey balances the flavors.

 When mustard seeds are broken (lightly crushed or ground to a fine powder) and exposed to liquid, a reaction takes place that results in the spicy hot taste of the condiment.
 Use mustard seeds (the spiciest kind) and cold beer for a spicy mustard.
 For a milder flavor, use yellow (sometimes called white) mustard seeds and warm beer.